Updated: 14 March 2023 & medically reviewed by Hailey Shafir

 Alcoholics Anonymous (AA)

 AA meetings provide a space for those recovering from alcoholism to discuss their experiences of addiction and recovery with similar individuals as well as utilizing the 12-step method.
-Most AA meetings take place weekly or daily and are overseen by an addiction specialist.
+Most AA meetings take place weekly, fortnightly, or monthly.
 They can either be in the form of closed meetings, where recovering addicts discuss their experiences in private, or open meetings where family and friends are invited to attend.

 Narcotics Anonymous (NA)

 Modeled after the AA, NA support groups offer safe environments for those recovering and in long-term drug addiction treatment.
 The focus is on sharing experiences and supporting other members coping with addiction and recovery, and motivating each other through sobriety.

 SMART recovery encompasses a 4-point program for recovering addicts, with stages that can be completed in any order.
 A popular alternative to 12-step, SMART focuses on the underlying thoughts and feelings associated with addictive behavior and develops tools to cope with temptation and cravings.

 Al-Anon and Nar-Anon are support groups for family and friends of people suffering from addiction.
 The purpose of these groups is to show loved ones that they are not alone in their struggle with having someone they care about in the grips of addiction.
 They also offer coping strategies and communication methods to help those suffering from addiction.